 Individuals may communicate with our Board of Directors or individual directors by writing to our Chief Legal and Administrative Officer and Corporate Secretary, Patrick Craine, at Gulfport Energy Corporation, 713 Market Drive, Oklahoma City, Oklahoma 73114.
-Our Chief Legal and Administrative Officer and Corporate Secretary will review all correspondence and forward our Board of Directors correspondence that, in the opinion of our Chief Legal and Administrative Officer and Corporate Secretary, relates to the function of our Board of Directors or a Board Committee or otherwise requires their attention.
+Our Chief Legal and Administrative Officer and Corporate Secretary will review all correspondence and forward our Board of Directors correspondence that, in the opinion of our Chief Legal and Administrative Officer and Corporate Secretary will review all correspondence and forward our Board of Directors or a Board Committee or otherwise requires their attention.
 Directors may review a log of all correspondence received by us and request copies.
-Concerns relating to accounting, internal control over financial reporting or auditing matters will be immediately brought to the attention of the chairman of the Audit Committee and handled in accordance with our Audit Committee's procedures.
+Concerns relating to accounting, internal control over financial reporting or auditing matters will be immediately brought to the attention of the Chair of the Audit Committee and handled in accordance with our Audit Committee's procedures.